The Stewart Society Gathering 9-11 August 2017

-Geordie has confirmed that next year's Stewart Gathering will be held in Orkney at the start of August (the exact date will be confirmed in a few weeks).
-There are a great many Stewart links in Orkney and some magnificient archaelogy there so we look forward to seeing you there next year.
+The President has confirmed that next year's Stewart Gathering will be held in Orkney.
+There are a great many Stewart links in Orkney and some magnificient archaelogy so we look forward to seeing you there next year.
 If you are interested then please let the office know and we will make sure you are informed as soon as booking is available email Jenn here.

-If you have any pictures from the AGM or trip to Aubigny this year that you are happy to share please email them to Jenn on firstname.lastname@example.org
+If you have any pictures from the AGM or trip to Aubigny this year that you are happy to share please email them to Jenn on email@example.com

 Bannockburn Genetic Genealogy Project

 The University of Strathclyde have provided some very interesting results relating to individuals who share the same common ancestor - including Walter, the High Steward.
 Read more about the Bannockburn Genetic Genealogy Project and how to go about your own DNA test.

 Marker for male line descendants of King Robert III (1337-1406):

 The results of the Big Y test for a documented male line descendant of Sir John Stewart of Blackhall & Ardgowan, d. c.1412, an illegitimate son of King Robert III, have now been received and analysed.
 Alex Williamson, author of The Big Tree http://www.ytree.net/ has identified a new SNP carried by this individual, which has been given the name ZZ52.
 Our two other Big Y test results, that is one for Earl Castle Stewart, a descendant of Robert Stewart, Duke of Albany, and the other for a documented descendant of Sir John Stewart, Sheriff of Bute, do not carry this SNP.
 Robert Stewart, Duke of Albany, and Sir John Stewart, Sheriff of Bute are both brothers of King Robert III.
 This means that ZZ52 must have occurred in Robert III or one of his male line descendants.
 In other words, ZZ52 is a distinct marker identifying descendants of Robert III.